HealthRex/CDSS/scripts/DevWorkshop/ReadMe.AWSDevEnvironment.txt

 - Login to the AWS Management Console and then find the respective service section (e.g., EC2 or RDS)

 === Version A - Starting from blank EC2 Linux Server and Connecting to a separate RDS (Database) Server === (This is worth going through to learn how the different parts connect, but many will find it more convenient to just load up an EC2 Linux instance that already has a database locally installed.
-Skip to Version B for notes.)
+Skip to Version B in that case.)

 - Startup / Restore an RDS (Relational Database Server) Instance Under Snapshots section, find a copy of the database server you want to clone